Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Experiments

 Fig.~\ref{fig:results} shows IQM normalized returns for each algorithm in each task.
-GuDA almost always outperforms Random DA and No DA -- and often by a large margin.
-For instance, GuDA yields returns 3x larger than the next best strategy (No DA) in antmaze-medium.
+GuDA almost always outperforms all baselines -- and often by a large margin (supporting \textbf{H1}).
+For instance, in antmaze-medium, GuDA yields returns 3x larger than the next best strategy for all algorithms.
 GuDA with TD3+BC is also the only strategy that can solve antmaze-large with significance.
+Moreover, we emphasize that BC often achieves much larger returns with GuDA than with Random DA or MoCoDA, indicating that GuDA indeed generates expert data.
+MoCoDA is unable to solve the more complex antmaze, parking, and soccer-sim tasks because it does not have enough data to learn an accurate, generalizable dynamics model, emphasizing the utility of GuDA in data-scarce settings.

 While Random DA is often beneficial in maze2d and soccer-sim tasks, it often performs \textit{worse} than No DA in other tasks.
 For instance, Random DA harms performance with all algorithms in antmaze-umaze, with BC and AWAC in antmaze-medium, and with BC and TD3+BC in parking.
 Since BC mimics the provided data, it is understandable that Random DA may harm performance with BC.
-However, since offline RL algorithms can in principle learn from suboptimal data, these findings emphasize the importance of generating expert augmented data even for offline RL.
+However, since offline RL algorithms can learn from suboptimal data, these findings emphasize the importance of generating expert augmented data even for offline RL (supporting \textbf{H2}).

-We additionally investigate the effect of (1) the number of augmentations we generate and (2) the size of our demonstration dataset.
-As shown in Fig.~\ref{fig:aug_size}, increasing the number of augmentations in general yields larger returns for both GuDA and Random DA, but GuDA can match Random DA's performance with far fewer augmentations.
-Moreover, Fig.~\ref{fig:larger_dataset} shows that GuDA outperforms Random DA if our initial dataset contains 50k transitions.
-Thus, GuDA can be beneficial even with abundant demonstration data.